samuelerodi/ethereum-bootcamp/README.md

 # ZtickerZ
 > This is an Ethereum Decentralized Game built as a final project of the ConsenSys's Ethereum Developer Program.

-ZtickerZ is a basic Ethereum game that allows to simulate a stickers collection on a decentralized basis onto an Ethereum Smart Contract.
+ZtickerZ is a basic Ethereum game that allows to collect stickers onto an Ethereum Smart Contract.
+This game leverages the power of an ERC20 token to incentivize gaming and it uses an ERC721 Non-Fungible Token as asset collection.
+All you have to do is buy some stickers packs, trade the stickers and get the final reward upon album completion.
+Enjoy!

 ## Addresses
 Interact with this contract on Ethereum!